 All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
 Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 If there are no conflicts of interest then please state this: 'Conflicts of interest: none'.
 See also http://www.elsevier.com/conflictsofinterest.
 Further information and an example of a Conflict of Interest form can be found at: http://help.elsevier.com/app/answers/detail/a_id/286/p/7923.

-Authors should disclose any conflicts of interest under the subheading "Conflict of interest statement" at the end of the text.
+Authors should disclose any conflicts of interest under the subheading "Conflict of interest statement" in a separate file.
+Do not include this statement in the manuscript file, as your manuscript should be anonymised for the review process.
 If there are no conflicts of interest, authors should state that there are none.

 Submission of an article implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis or as an electronic preprint, see http://www.elsevier.com/sharingpolicy), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere including electronically in the same form, in English or in any other language, without the written consent of the copyright-holder.